-However, even if you’re determined to prevent injury and damage to property in the workplace… the terminology can be a little confusing.
+However, even if you’re determined to prevent injury and damage to property in the workplace… The terms “accident and Incident” can be confusing, often resulting in the misuse of both words.

-In this article, we’ll be pitting incidents vs accidents to see which is the most prominent in the workplace.
-We'll also advise about what to do in the event of either.
+In this article, we’ll be comparing incidents vs accidents to outline their differences and how you can minimise either being prominent in the workplace.
+We'll also advise about what to do in the event of either occurring.

 What is an incident in the workplace?